Volunteer with us

 Panel Member

 • Oversee the administration of case files and assist Case Coordinators with case file management.
-When time allows, Administrative Coordinators performs other helpful administrative duties.
+When time allows, Administrative Coordinators performs other helpful administrative duties, such as Board Meeting preparation, Community Engagements, Volunteer Coordinating, and other duties as needed.
 Most Administrative Coordinators volunteer 1 day a week for 3 hours.

-• Attend the resolution conferences and provide appropriate input and community knowledge to enable all parties to come to a respectful conclusion.
-Most resolution conferences require a 3 hour time commitment.
-How often a panel member may be requested to attend a conference varies greatly.
+• Attend the Resolution Conferences and provide appropriate input and community knowledge to enable all parties to come to a respectful conclusion.
+Most Resolution Conferences require a 3 hour time commitment.
+How often a Community Representative may be requested to attend a conference varies greatly.

 • We have special projects where volunteer contributions are greatly valued.
 Examples include, but are not limited to: